Duel in the Sun (film): Legacy

+When explaining the aesthetic of NFL Films, Steve Sabol would point to the climax where Jennifer Jones climbs a mountain.
+King Vidor uses extreme closeups of her sweating face and bloody hands, and Sabol felt it "would be a great way to show pro football."

-Many of the film's plot points (such as the Pearl/Lewt/Sam love triangle) were reused in the Hindi movie Janbaaz (1986).
+Many of the film's plot points (such as the Pearl/Lewt/Sam love triangle) were reused in the Hindi film Janbaaz (1986).
 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.

-Duel in the Sun was remade as Saiyan in Hindi, and was released in 1951.
+Duel in the Sun was remade as Saiyan in Hindi and was released in 1951.